 Early Childhood Reporting Institute: Covering Trauma, Resilience and the Developing Brain

 The Dart Center is offering a four-day global reporting institute for journalists on early childhood development, trauma, and resilience June 28 - July 1 at Columbia Journalism School in New York City.
-The application deadline is April 9, 2018.
+The application deadline has passed.

 For journalists around the world, children are often at the forefront of reporting, on beats ranging from education and crime to refugees, conflict and international public health.
 Quite simply, children are the news - whether as the subjects of stories, the targets of social policies, or the victims of family violence, natural disaster, or war.
 Yet too often, reporting overlooks crucial innovations in the scientific understanding of early childhood, the impact of trauma on developing minds and the policies that promote resilience and growth in the face of violence, stress and upheaval.